helixd2s/Incavery/README.md

 My project and I have again gone down a dead-end path of development... so I will develop a C17 and C++20 library for the Vulkan API, which is much simpler than this original...

+- [Tommy](https://github.com/helixd2s/Tommy) - new project of GPGPU compute, based on Vulkan API 1.2, for C++20 and C17...

 ## Tech spec

 ```